 Finland has the highest consumption of coffee per capita.
 Naturally followed closely by the rest of the nordic countries.
 Also Holland was invited to the party (actually pushing Sweden out of the top five)

-In the Finnish Armed Forces, coffee is called "petroleum" for two reasons; first, the army brand coffee tastes like kerosene, and second, it keeps the armed forces running and act as fuel for the personnel.
+In the Finnish Armed Forces, coffee is called petroli, "petroleum" ("kerosene" for US tropers) for two reasons; first, the army brand coffee tastes like kerosene, and second, it keeps the armed forces running and act as fuel for the personnel.

 According to the UnDutchables, the Dutch are a living coffee cult.
 And no, not for the shops.

-Kids get one cup of coffee in the morning in many places in Europe and the Middle East.
+Kids get one cup of coffee (frequently cut with milk) in the morning in many places in the South America, Europe and the Middle East.
 This would have started centuries ago among country people, where little kids got up early to herd sheep or do other simple tasks from a very early age.

 French author Voltaire claimed to drink 72 cups of coffee a day.
 Even though cups were generally smaller and coffee generally weaker than today, that is one man who loved his coffee.
 When someone told him that coffee was "a slow poison", Voltaire responded, "It must be slow, for I have been drinking it for sixty-five years and am not dead yet."